rvaldez1986/NYC_Taxi/README.md

 <img src="Images/img42.png" width="400"/>
 </div>

-<p style='text-align: justify;'><br>For the selected bars, This information can be summarized and returned to the user using the the following table:</p>
+<p style='text-align: justify;'><br>An interesting takeaway from this analysis is the correlation matrix between this types of ratings: </p>

 ### Contents